c-noblet/Papagei-DiscordBot/README.md

 ## Before installation

-Make sure you have a mongodb database and your own discord bot token
+Insert your mongoDB url and discord bot token in the .env file

 ## Installation